 The Church

-When leaving Portugal in the North we arrived at the Spanish province of Zamora.
-We saw the signs for San Pedro de la Nave, a Visigothic church from the 7th century!
+When leaving Portugal in the North, we arrived at the Spanish province of Zamora.
+Luckily, we saw the signs for San Pedro de la Nave, a Visigothic church from the 7th century!

 The weather was still more than unpredictable, but the sun in combination with dark clouds, rainbows and rain showers made a great scenery.